synaptic-cleft/musescore-tutorial/README.md

 ![Re-pitch by hand](./pics/repitchNotes.png)

 You can even save more keystrokes when you switch to `re-pitch` mode in the note input bar.
 Then you can re-pitch the notes easily by typing their pitch letter instead of pressing the arrow keys several times.
-When you operate in `re-pitch` mode, the already inserted note durations won't change.
+When you operate in `re-pitch` mode, the already chosen duration of the notes won't change.

 ![Re-pitch mode](./pics/repitchMode.png)